| #chatterlings Chat with guest author MJ Rose |

 secret head is imagining the day... ;-)

-kahtt: AND I have grmousers Kat Tales
+kahtt: AND I have grmousers Kat

 kahtt: when that gets published my copy will be worth hundreds